linear-b/gitstream/docs/cm-file.md

 This configuration is valid only when used in `.cm/gitstream.cm`, when defined in other `.cm` files this configuration is ignored.

-When added in the `cm` repository (i.e. at the organizational level), the specified users obtain administrative privileges to CM changes across every repository in the organization.
-Consequently, for every pull request that modifies a CM file in any of the repositories, the `config.admin.users` parameters are drawn from both the pull request repository and the `cm` repository.
+When you add a user to `config.admin.users` in your organization's `cm` repository, they are granted administrative privileges to CM changes across **every repository** in the organization. gitStream evaluates CM rules in the individual repository **and** your organization's `cm` repository to determine admin users.

 ##### `config.ignore_files`